alexforencich/xboot/README.md

     }

 In many cases, this allows you to use the AVRDude program command without having to manually reset the AVR.
-Alternatively, if the API is used, calling `xboot_reset()` will have the same effect.
+Alternatively, the API call `xboot_reset()` will have the same effect.

 ## 3 Configuring XBoot